COVID-19 Resources for Pearland Businesses

 This SBA program is offered by local banks, credit unions and other SBA certified lenders.
 Please check with your local lender to see if they are participating in the program.
 To increase the approval time, lenders will have the authority to process, close and service a loan without SBA review.
 The program was part of the CARES Act approved by Congress and has funding cap that is expected to be met quickly so apply as soon as possible.

 Small businesses, sole proprietors, independent contractors and self-employed individuals are eligible.
 The maximum loan amount will be the lesser of $10 million dollars or 2.5 times the average monthly payroll and employee benefits, excluding compensation above $100K, based on the prior year’s payroll.
 The requirement to have credit elsewhere, collateral requirements and all requirements for a personal guarantees are waived.
 All principal, interest and fees for six months will be waived.
 The interest rate is 1.0% fixed rate with a 2 year term.
 No personal guarantee or collateral is required.

-To encourage employers to maintain payroll from February 15, 2020 through June 30, 2020, the employer can be receive loan forgiveness for an 8-week period after the origination date used on payroll cost, interest on mortgage obligation, rent and utilities.
+To encourage employers to maintain payroll, the employer can receive loan forgiveness for an 8-week period after the origination date used on payroll cost, interest on mortgage obligation, rent and utilities.
 Employers that rehire workers previously laid off will not be penalized for having a reduced payroll at the beginning of the period.
 It is not anticipated that more than 25% of the forgiven amount may be for non-payroll cost.

 More detailed information can be found at the following links related to the Paycheck Protection Program: